rmsreis/ptychography-perovskite/README.md

 Ptychography is a computational imaging technique.
 A detector records an extensive data set consisting of many inference patterns obtained as an object is displaced to various positions relative to an illumination field.
 A computer algorithm of some type is then used to invert these data into an image.

+For a very detailed review on ptychography I recommend the following paper:

+Rodenburg, John M.

+"Ptychography and related diffractive imaging methods."

+Advances in imaging and electron physics 150 (2008): 87-184.

 ### Experimental Dataset:
 -----------------